sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 Analysis:

-Bottom-up:
+Divide-conquer:

-This is a basic question.
-Since the method needs a return type, and the method doesn't need extra input parameters, we can  directly use the method signature with bottom-up.
-Each node's max depth is its max depth of its left subtree and right subtree + 1.
+A tree's max depth is the max depth of its left subtree and right subtree + 1.

 ```java
     public int maxDepth(TreeNode root) {